Thorbjörn Fälldin: Election of 1973

 Centre Party politicians, 1972.
 In the center, from left to right: Sonja Fredgardh, Fälldin, and Karl Erik Olsson.
 The banner reads, "Future - decentralization".

 During the 1973 general election, Fälldin held a live televised debate against Social Democratic party leader and prime minister Olof Palme, which were in the process of becoming a staple of Swedish politics.
 The members of the nonsocialist bloc emphasized different policies.
-Fälldin and the Centrists pushed for decentralization, while the Liberals emphasized environmental and tax policies, and the Moderate Party placed focus on tax and educational reforms.
+Fälldin and the Centrists pushed for decentralisation, while the Liberals emphasized environmental and tax policies, and the Moderate Party placed focus on tax and educational reforms.
 Fälldin also accused the Social Democrats of failing to fight unemployment.
 Although Fälldin had recently adopted his anti-nuclear stance, nuclear power was not a major issue in the 1973 election, only first becoming a major issue in the time between the 1973 and 1976 elections.

 That year, Fälldin proposed that the party should merge with the Liberal Party, but he failed to gain the support of a majority of party members.
 The Centre Party received 25.1% of the votes that year, their highest share for a Riksdag election up to that point and since.
 Both the socialist and non-socialist blocs each received 175 seats, with Palme's Social Democrats remaining in power due to the support of the Communist Party and winning drawings to end ties.
 The difference in votes between the blocs was over 3,700.